owncast/owncast.github.io/src/pages/trademark.md

 ## General Rules for All Uses

-Always use trademarks in their exact form—don't abbreviate, modify, or pluralize them.
+Always use trademarks in their exact form, don't abbreviate, modify, or pluralize them.
 For example:

 - Unacceptable: Own-cast, OwnCast
 - Acceptable: Owncast